Dreaming in Code

 Mitch Kapor founded Lotus Software in 1982, known for Lotus 1-2-3, an early example of the "killer app" for a platform.
 Focused on three activities for users of the program, Lotus 1-2-3 stood the opposite of an academic approach taken by the equally amicable VisiCalc.
-This spreadsheet application incorporated many rare features at the time and has since become a necessity, like macros.
-Another milestone, you could quickly and easily graph data when Operating Systems hadn't popularized a GUI yet.
+This spreadsheet application incorporated many rare features at the time and has since become a necessity like macros.
+Another milestone was that you could quickly and easily graph data when Operating Systems hadn't popularized a GUI yet.
 By driving VisiCalc out of existence and IBM PC sales skyward, Kapor and the original developer of Lotus 1-2-3, Jonathan Sachs, created the first killer app.

 After leaving Lotus in 1986, Kapor founded the Electronic Frontier Foundation (EFF.org) and later, in 2003, helped found the Mozilla Foundation.
 An investor in the computing industry and related causes, he began feeling that itch all engineers at heart need to satisfy.